Chris Jericho: Various sporadic feuds (2014–2016)

-On the January 4, 2016, episode of Raw, Jericho returned to in-ring competition full-time and confronted The New Day.
-At the 2016 Royal Rumble, Jericho entered as the sixth entrant, lasting over 50 minutes, before being eliminated by Dean Ambrose.
-On the January 25 episode of Raw, Jericho faced the recently debuted AJ Styles in a losing effort.
-Following the match, after initial hesitation by Jericho, the pair shook hands.
-On the February 11 episode of SmackDown, Jericho defeated Styles.
-At Fastlane, Styles was victorious in a third match between the pair.
-On the February 22 episode of Raw, Jericho and Styles formed a tag team, dubbed Y2AJ.
-Following their loss against The New Day on the March 7 episode of Raw, Jericho attacked Styles, ending their alliance, claiming that he was sick of the fans chanting for Styles instead of him, turning heel in the process.
-Their feud culminated at WrestleMania 32, where Jericho defeated Styles.
-However, on the April 4 episode of Raw, Jericho competed in a fatal-four-way match against Styles, Kevin Owens and Cesaro to determine the No. 1 contender for the WWE World Heavyweight Championship in a losing effort after being pinned by Styles, ending their feud.
+Jericho participated in the 2016 Royal Rumble as sixth entrant, eliminated by Dean Ambrose, and lost a match to AJ Styles on Raw the following night.
+Jericho and Styles fought two more matches, with Jericho winning the second and Styles the third, before the two formed the tag team Y2AJ on February 22.
+The team soon separate, as Jericho attacked Styles on March 7 after the team lost a match.
+Jericho declaraed that he was sick of the fans chanting for Styles instead of him and turned heel.
+Jericho would then lose to Styles in a matchWrestleMania 32, and be pinned by him in a four-way match on Raw the following night.

 The following week on Raw, Dean Ambrose interrupted The Highlight Reel, handing Jericho a note from Shane McMahon replacing the show with The Ambrose Asylum, igniting a feud between the two.
 During this time, Jericho tweaked his gimmick.
 He became arrogant and childish while wearing expensive scarfs and calling everyone who appeased him "stupid idiots".
-At Payback, Jericho faced Ambrose in a losing effort.
-After attacking one another and Ambrose destroying Jericho's light-up ring jacket, Jericho was challenged by Ambrose to an Asylum match at Extreme Rules, where Ambrose again defeated Jericho after Jericho was thrown in a pile of thumbtacks.
-On the May 23 episode of Raw, Jericho defeated Apollo Crews to qualify for the Money in the Bank ladder match at the Money in the Bank pay-per-view, where Jericho was unsuccessful as the match was won by Ambrose.
+At Payback on May 1, Jericho faced Ambrose in a losing effort.
+After attacking one another and Ambrose destroying Jericho's light-up ring jacket, Jericho was challenged by Ambrose to an Asylum match at Extreme Rules on May 22, where Ambrose again defeated Jericho after Jericho was thrown in a pile of thumbtacks.
+On the May 23 episode of Raw, Jericho defeated Apollo Crews to qualify for the Money in the Bank ladder match at the Money in the Bank pay-per-view on June 19, where Jericho was unsuccessful as the match was won by Ambrose.
 On July 19 at the 2016 WWE draft, Jericho was drafted to the Raw brand.
 At Battleground on July 24, Jericho hosted a Highlight Reel segment with the returning Randy Orton, where he took an RKO from Orton after he insulted him.
-The next night on Raw, Jericho competed in a fatal four-way match to determine the number one contender for the newly created WWE Universal Championship at SummerSlam, but he was unsuccessful, as Roman Reigns won the match.
+The next night on Raw, Jericho competed in a fatal four-way match to determine the number one contender for the newly created WWE Universal Championship at SummerSlam on August 21, but he was unsuccessful, as Roman Reigns won the match.